wikimedia/operations-software-conftool/conftool/extensions/dbconfig/README.md

 #### Pooling an instance

 Pooling works pretty much like depooling, with one difference: you can declare a "pooling percentage", that will determine which fraction of the nominal weight of the instance will be used.
+Percentages are supported for sections, but not groups within a section.

-    # Pool all, at nominal weight
+    # Pool all, at the previously-used weight
     dbctl instance db1 pool
     # Pool all, at 10% the nominal weight
     dbctl instance db1 pool -p 10
+    # Pool in a section, at full weight
+    dbctl instance db1 pool --section s1 -p 100
     # You can also define a section and a group
-    dbctl instance db1 pool -p 20 --section s2 --group logpager
+    dbctl instance db1 pool --section s2 --group logpager

-#### Changing weights
+#### Changing nominal weights

-Changing the weight of an instance to a new value is pretty easy:
+Changing the 'nominal' weight of an instance -- the weight used at 100% pooling percentage -- to a new value is pretty easy:

     # Set the main weight for s1
     dbctl instance db2:3308 set-weight 10 --section s1